Gilmond/code-labs/docs/docker-compose.md

 ![Incorrect Location Header](../images/compose-incorrect-location.png)

 It may not be immediately obvious in the above screenshot, but note that I sent the request to `localhost:8091` whilst the `location` header specifies `localhost` (without the port).
-This is because your ASP.Net application believes it is running on port 80, as defined in your application's `Dockerfile` (port 80 is implicit and removed from the URL).
+This is because your ASP.Net application is running on port 80, as defined in your application's `Dockerfile` (port 80 is implicit and removed from the URL).

 To remedy this, Microsoft provide some middleware that can utilise the `X-Forwarded-*` headers that you configured NGINX to provide.